highchair/artinruins-com/_property/teste-block.md

   - url: teste-block-jh-2013-10-03.jpg
     sizes: '1200, 900'

-imagescredit: 'Contributions from the Rhode Island Collection of the Providence Public Library'
+imagescredit: 'Contributions from the Rhode Island Collection of the Providence Public Library (<a href="//provlibdigital.org/islandora/object/islandora%253A12749" target="_blank">1895 photo</a>)'

 mostrecentimage: 2013-10-01